emdgroup/boltz-hackathon-template/README.md

 Please refer to the [hackathon README](hackathon/README_Hackathon.md) for instructions on how to participate in the Boltz hackathon.

-**Note:** The hackathon requires CUDA support.
-Participants must have access to NVIDIA GPUs for predictions.
+**Note:** The hackathon requires at least one CUDA-enabled GPU for running inference.

 ## Introduction